 Ubisoft has unveiled The Crew Motorfest, a new open-world racer replacing The Crew 3.
 And it looks set to give Forza Horizon a run for its money.

 Set in the Hawaiian island of O'ahu, players will tear across beaches, jungles, and city streets in hundreds of legendary cars set around the Motorfest festival.

 Not much is known beyond that, but Ubisoft has released a trailer showcasing The Crew Motorfest's exotic location and a plethora of cars.
 The Crew Motorfest is set for release in 2023 on PS5, PS4, Xbox Series X|S, Xbox One, and PC.

 The Crew 3 rumours

-Rumours suggest The Crew 3 is in development and internally known as Project Orlando.
+The Crew 3 was rumoured to be in development for long time and was codenamed Project Orlando.
 Back in September 2021, leaked screenshots emerged online showing a new Ubisoft project called Project Orlando set in Hawaii.

 These screenshots were discovered in a datamine for The Crew 2.
 One file referred to a “breathless crew vs crew race, up to 100 players, with vehicles switch along 3 different sections.”